inf112-v21/The-Downward-Spiral/README.md

 health will affect how you can influence the robot.
 The fastest player to collect all flags wins.
 The classic board game can have 2-8 players.

-# Known buggs and possible solutions
+# Known bugs and possible solutions

 ### Running the server error
 There is an error when starting the server.